 In the long struggle for justice, for Mattoo, the Police, the State Human Rights Commission, the CBI and every other institution that exist in such kind of cases, has deceived him.
-The government had constituted one man – Justice Retired Koul Commission, in investigate the 2010 civilian killings.
+The government had constituted one-man – Justice Retired Koul Commission, to investigate the 2010 civilian killings.

 In the long lasting history of Kashmir conflict, only a handful of people are still fighting for justice, and Ashraf Mattoo is one of them.
 “Look,” said Mattoo, “I haven’t achieved anything in all these years of my struggle.
 The only thing that matters now is the job assigned to me by the almighty, to expose all of them and I will keep doing it.”